ITC Sunfeast Baked Creations Unveils First Bakery Cafe in Bangalore - www.lokmattimes.com

 ITC Sunfeast Baked Creations Unveils First Bakery Cafe in Bangalore

-Bangalore (Karnataka) [India], September 27: ITC Sunfeast Baked Creations, after making a strong mark in the food-delivery space with ...
+PNN Bangalore (Karnataka) [India], September 27: ITC Sunfeast Baked Creations, after making a strong mark in the food-delivery space ...

 Shreyanka Patil, an Indian Cricketer and avid foodie graced the occasion as the Chief Guest.
 She expressed her delight with the association, "I am glad to be associated with a brand whose products I have tried many times and absolutely love!
 My favourites are Frangipane Almond Croissant, Dark Fantasy Chocofill Croissant and Trinity Ganache Pastry.
 I recommend everyone to definitely try these."